kxle6/terraform-gpawsdemo/README.md

 `terraform apply`

+When you are finished with your testing or demo

+'terraform destroy'

 ### Notes:

 - The intention of this configuration is to show how GlobalProtect can be used for remote users/developers to work on applications/servers in a private subnet within a VPC.